All Episodes

 Mandate opposition tests GOP principles.

-Get the folks.
+Get folks.

-This from our old friends at the politico.
+This from our old friends at the Politico.

 In a different context, the Republican Party might cheer one of the fundamental tenets of the health care law, that being a requirement that all Americans buy health insurance.